 In response to this transformation, America's strategic focus has undergone a fundamental change-we have shifted from the Cold War's bipolar containment policy to a strategy of engagement where we shape the international environment, respond to crises, and prepare now for an uncertain future.
 Our National Military Strategy reflects the more ambiguous nature of the worldwide strategic landscape.
 US Armed Forces must be prepared to protect America's global interests in a world filled with both new opportunities and diverse challenges.
 To remain effective, we must critically examine future trends and provide a broad range of responsive assessments and recommendations to the Chairman of the Joint Chiefs of Staff.

-Major General Anthony Rock, Vice Director for Strategic Plans & Policy, J5 [Biography]
+Major General Steven Shepro, Vice Director for Strategic Plans & Policy, J5 [Biography]